-Early in the morning it is often difficult to make a decision about whether or not your child is sick enough to stay home from school.
+It may be difficult to decide early in the morning whether or not your child is sick enough to stay home from school.
 With minor symptoms, you often cannot tell whether he/she is going to get better or worse during the course of the day.